-- 8. The goals of the workplan are to: - (a) Enhance the effectiveness of the Cartagena Convention and its Protocols as the regional platform for supporting integrated ocean governance and strengthening the Convention's Secretariat as the primary mechanism to support its Parties and Member States in integrating relevant ocean-related issues with the broader development agenda for the WCR. - (b) Support Contracting Parties in the implementation of their obligations and commitments under the Cartagena Convention and its Protocols, including implementation of CoP Decisions. - (c) Support Contracting Parties in meeting relevant SDGs and targets, relevant Post-2020 Global Biodiversity Framework goals and targets, and other relevant political commitments, as appropriate, through concrete actions for the protection and development of the marine environment of the Wider Caribbean Region - (d) Support its Parties and Member States in the generation, analysis, compilation and visualization of technical and scientific information for improved national and regional decision-making. and - (e) Promote effective public, public-private and civil society partnerships that enable a just and equitable transition towards ecosystem-based approaches and circular economy approaches that facilitate more effective implementation by countries of their obligations under the Cartagena Convention, its Protocols and the CoP. - 9.
-The strategic objectives are to: - (a) Support the integration of innovative pollution prevention and reduction tools and best practices, innovative/appropriate technologies, including circular economy approaches and continuous monitoring that consider waste as a resource and sustainable consumption and production Pollution Prevention, Reduction and Control. - (b) Support policies, strategies and action plans that enable integrated ecosystem-based management approaches and the sustainable use of coastal and marine resources, Marine Biodiversity Conservation and Management. - (c) Support the enhancement of the knowledge base for regional and national policymaking and decision-making for the sustainable management of coastal and marine resources of the Wider
+- 8. The goals of the workplan are to: - (a) Enhance the effectiveness of the Cartagena Convention and its Protocols as a leading regional platformfor supporting integrated ocean governance efforts and strengthening the Convention's Secretariat as the primary mechanism to support its Parties and Member States in integrating relevant ocean-related issues with the broader development agenda for the Wider Caribbean Region (WCR). - (b) Support Contracting Parties in the implementation of their obligations and commitments under the Cartagena Convention and its Protocols, including implementation of COP Decisions. - (c) Support Contracting Parties in meeting relevant Sustainable Development Goals (SDGs) and targets, relevant Post-2020 Global Biodiversity Framework goals and targets, and other relevant political commitments, as appropriate, through concrete actions for the protection and development of the marine environment of the Wider Caribbean Region. - (d) Support its Parties and Member States in the generation, analysis, compilation and visualization of technical and scientific information for improved national and regional decision-making. - (e) Promote effective public, public-private and civil society partnerships that enable a transition towards ecosystem-based approaches and circular economy approaches that facilitate more effective implementation by countries of their obligations under the Cartagena Convention, its Protocols and the COP.